 To what extent do you agree or disagree?

-We are living in an age of fast-paced development.
-Thanks to technological advancements, new inventions are constantly being produced that are supposed to help us.
-However, machines are now often chosen over humans as they are more cost-effective.
-Despite this undesirable development, I completely agree that there are more advantages than drawbacks and I will outline my reasons below.
+We are living in an age of fast-paced development, and machines are often chosen over humans as they are more efficient and cost-effective.
+Despite some undesirable outcomes such as physical inactivity and loss of jobs, I believe that there are more advantages than drawbacks and I will outline my reasons below.

-The main argument against using machines is that they take away jobs from humans.
-Examples include cash machines which have meant redundancies in the banking sector, and factories, where fewer people are required as the production line becomes more mechanised.
-Businesses have taken these measures because ultimately machines save companies money.
-Increased technology and mechanization have also affected our personal lives.
-For instance, in the past we would visit our neighbours and friends, whereas nowadays people either jump in their car or simply pick up the phone.
+The main argument against using machines is that they have made people redundant.
+In factories, for example, fewer people are required as the production line becomes more mechanised.
+This has led to unemployment and hardship for many people who relied on this type of job.
+Increased technology and mechanization have also affected our general levels of activity.
+For instance, in the past, most people would work in the fields, and manual labour kept people fit, whereas nowadays people are more like to invest in a labour-saving device to do the work for them.
 As a result, we have become less active and problems linked to this, such as obesity, are on the increase.

-However, it has not all been negative.
+However, this development has brought with it some benefits.
 First of all, we have been liberated from certain household chores thanks to labour-saving devices like washing machines, vacuum cleaners and dishwashers.
 This means we have more time available for leisure activities and seeing friends and family.
 Furthermore, technology has actually created many jobs, from design to production and sales.
 In order to do these jobs, people need training which has led to more jobs in education and people having more highly specialised careers.

 To conclude, although technology has had both desirable and negative effects, it has given us the potential to reach new heights that would not have previously been possible.
-We should now focus our efforts on ensuring that we receive a higher level of specialization in the workplace whilst not letting ourselves become less healthy and active.
+I believe we should focus on ensuring that we receive a higher level of specialization in the workplace whilst not letting ourselves become less healthy and active.